JackyRahman/mytools/README.md

 # mytools

 #INSTALLATION
-npm install -g
+"npm install -g"

 #how to use
-$mytools -h
+"$mytools -h"